Humans Are Special

 - Also in Wings of Liberty, Jim Raynor is shown a vision of a possible future where the Terrans and Protoss are driven to extinction by the zerg/protoss hybrids in a timeline where Kerrigan dies, and can't lead the Zerg swarm.

 - Then again, humans have been shown to at least be better at fighting the zerg than the Protoss in the games making this a possible subversion.
 Raynor played a major part in the defeat of the first overmind on Aiur, the United Earth Directorate seized control of the second in brood war, and humans took one of the zerg's best defended worlds, char twice.
 Let's also not forget that Sarah Kerrigan, the Zerg's current leader is a former human.
+Also, Terrans are the only one of the three races that were not uplifted by the local Sufficiently Advanced Aliens.

 - In Final Fantasy XIII, Barthandelus invokes this, telling the party that humans are foolish, cowardly and easily deceived, and "without [our] help, death is all of which you're capable".
 Delving into the backstory reveals that it is largely due to fal'Cie influence that humans have thrived.